LET’S TALK ABOUT HORMONES

 4. EAT AVOCADOS

 Fats are the building blocks of hormones, so it’s essential that you get enough healthy fats in your diet.
 Coconut oil and avocados are great building blocks, as are extra-virgin olive oil, grass-fed ghee (clarified butter), nuts, pastured eggs and omega-3-rich, wild-caught fish.

 This one is tough, but important because these three foods are essentially an inflammatory trifecta.
 Gluten and dairy are two of the most common food allergies and sensitivities.
-In my experience, women suffering from hormone-related issues heal their imbalances faster if they go gluten.
+Many women suffering from hormone-related issues heal their imbalances faster when they go gluten- and dairy-free.
 Inflammation decreases, nutrient absorption improves and elimination and detoxification become more efficient.
 Sugar is another inflammatory food to avoid.
-It impacts your blood sugar levels, interferes with hunger hormones and robs your body of important micronutrients.
+It impacts your blood sugar levels, interferes with hunger hormones and steal from your body, important micronutrients.

 Drinking too much caffeine can increase insulin levels, elevate cortisol levels, increase estrogen levels, deplete micronutrients essential for hormone balance (such a magnesium and B vitamins) and basically wreak havoc on the endocrine system.
 If you need a little boost, try matcha green tea, which has a bit less caffeine than coffee, or opt for a caffeine-free herbal tea like rooibos chai, tulsi or roasted dandelion.